 Dill

-Clusters of greenish yellow flowers welcome the spring
+Clusters of green-yellow flowers welcome the spring

 COLOURS AND SHAPES

 Dill is a cousin of chervil and fennel.
-The flowers bloom in upward-pointing umbels that are packed with clusters of greenish yellow flowers.
+The flowers bloom in upward-pointing umbels that are packed with clusters of greenish-yellow flowers.
 They're cheerful umbrellas that smell beautifully fresh.
 The leaves are threadlike and the striped stems are hollow.

 SYMBOLISM